ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 * Use:
 Predicts installation costs for Hydro energy based on future trends.
 * Input:
-State, Hydro Energy Database, Future trends in Hydro energy, Factors to be considered, and year under consideration.
+State, Hydro Energy Database, Future trends in Hydro energy, Factors to be considered, and years under consideration.
 * Output:
 Predicted installation cost based on past costs.